gersongerardcruz/extractive_and_abstractive_text_summarization/README.md

 ## 📑 Contextualization

 In an increasingly information-dependent world, the ability to provide the most important and accurate information in the least amount of time is exceedingly valuable.
+Day-in and day-out we are faced with a plethora of information we have to interact with and absorb.
+One of the most common sources of information today is textual information.
+Thus, providing the most important and accurate information in a text becomes vital for efficiency.
 Text summarization can provide this value.
 It is the process of summarizing a certain document in order to get the most important information from the original one.
 Essentially, text summarization produces a concise summary which preserves the valuable information and meaning of a document.

 There are two general types of text summarization: Extractive and Abstractive summarization.

 ### Extractive Summarization

-Extractive summarization, from the word itself, is a method of extracting a subset of words that contain the most important information in a text.
+Extractive summarization, from the word itself, is a method of **extracting** a subset of words that contain the most important information in a text.
 This approach takes into consideration the most important parts of document sentences and uses them to form the summarization.
 Then, algorithms to give weights to these parts and rank them based on similarity and importance are used.

 The general workflow for extractive summarization goes like: